-For several decades, KÖCO shear connectors have been used to anchor steel components in solid concrete constructions.
-They transfer forces and moments from the steel to the concrete in every direction.
-The positive-type joining of the bolt head ensures safe transfer even in zones of the concrete subject to tensile stress.
-Extremely fast welding on of the shear connectors with the proven KÖCO stud welding equipment is an important factor in providing a safe, cost-efficient connection (example: base of a support leg).
+KÖCO's head bolts have been used for decades for anchoring steel components in solid constructions.
+They transmit forces and moments in any direction from the steel part into the concrete.
+The positive fit of the bolt head ensures transmission even in the tensile zone of the concrete.
+Lightning-fast welding of the head studs with the proven KÖCO stud welding systems is an important factor for the safety and economy of the connection.

-CEN/TC250/SC2/WG2 has now been working for a number of years on a detailed set of new recommendations for the design of anchoring devices, based on new scientific findings.
-Publication is expected in 2008; thereafter the approval procedure will be subject to the new regulations according to CEN.
-The use of shear connectors in components with existing reinforcement will then become considerably less complicated.
+For several years, CEN/TC250/SC2/WG2 has been developing a comprehensive new recommendation for design methods for anchorages in concrete, based on new scientific findings.
+Publication is expected in 2008, after which the assessment procedure of the approval will be changed to the new CEN rules.
+The use of head bolts in components with existing reinforcement will then become considerably easier.

 After many years of the successful use of the KBZUL design program, we are now presenting the improved StudCalc design program based on the latest scientific findings.

 StudCalc offers a fully graphical interface on which the steel component and the concrete slab can be freely scaled, rotated and moved.
 The geometric data (dimensions of concrete slab and fixture, edge distances and centre distances) can be entered directly here.
 Changes are visible graphically.